CE FAQs: Continuing Education Providers

 The IRS will validate the PTIN when you submit it.
-If it is incorrect, the record(s) will be returned to you and your Point of Contact notified by e-mail.
+If it is incorrect, the record(s) will be returned to you.
 IRS will also validate the program number, date of program completion and number of CE credit hours.

 Only if they have a PTIN and want the information to display in their online PTIN account in the future.
 All EAs must have PTINs.
 Not all ERPAs are required to obtain PTINs.

-12. What should I do if I incorrectly reported a participant’s program completion/PTIN information to the IRS? (posted 12/1/14)
+13. What should I do if I incorrectly reported a participant’s program completion/PTIN information to the IRS? (revised 3/6/17)